Accountability at UN Women

 Independent Evaluation and Audit Services

-The Independent Evaluation and Audit Services (IEAS), provides independent evaluation and internal audit assurance, as well as advisory services, to management on UN Women’s programmes, controls, business systems, and processes to identify good practices, provide recommendations for improvement, and contribute to learning.
-The Charter governs the mandate, responsibilities, and activities of the IEAS.
+The Independent Evaluation and Audit Services (IEAS) provides UN Women management with independent evaluation, internal audit assurance, and advisory services relating to UN Women’s programmes, controls, business systems, and processes.
+IEAS also identifies good practices, provides recommendations for improvement, and contributes to learning.
+The IEAS Charter governs its mandate, responsibilities and activities.

-- Independent evaluation at UN Women is defined as a systematic and impartial assessment that provides credible and reliable evidence-based information for understanding the extent to which an intervention has achieved or made progress (or lack thereof) towards intended and unintended results on gender equality and the empowerment of women.
+- Independent evaluation at UN Women is a systematic and impartial assessment that provides credible and reliable evidence-based information to understand what an intervention has achieved, or the extent of the progress made (or lack thereof), towards intended and unintended gender equality and the empowerment of women results.

-- Internal audit is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
+- Internal audit is an independent, objective assurance and consulting service designed to add value and improve UN Women’s operations.

 United Nations Office of Internal Oversight Services

-The Office of Internal Oversight Services (OIOS) of the United Nations has been entrusted with the responsibility of providing investigation services to UN Women.
+The Office of Internal Oversight Services (OIOS) provides investigation services to UN Women.

 United Nations Ethics Office

-The United Nations Ethics Office provides an independent, confidential, impartial, and professional resource for all UN Women staff and personnel, everywhere.
-The Ethics Office promotes an ethical organizational culture based on our shared values of integrity, accountability, transparency, and respect.
-The Ethics Office assists the Executive Director in ensuring that all personnel perform their functions consistent with the highest standards of integrity, as required by the Charter of the United Nations.
-The Ethics Office provide a secure, confidential environment, where personnel can feel free to consult on ethical issues and seek protection against retaliation for reporting misconduct.
+The United Nations Ethics Office provides an independent, confidential, impartial, and professional resource for all UN Women staff and personnel.
+The Ethics Office promotes an ethical organizational culture based on shared values of integrity, accountability, transparency, and respect.
+The Ethics Office assists the UN Women Executive Director in ensuring that all personnel perform their functions consistent with the highest standards of integrity, as required by the United Nations Charter.
+The Ethics Office provides a secure, confidential environment, where personnel can feel free to consult on ethical issues and seek protection against retaliation for reporting misconduct.

 The following policies provide a cohesive framework aimed at creating and maintaining a harmonious working environment, ensuring that staff members do not engage in any wrongdoing, that all allegations of wrongdoing are reported promptly and investigated, that appropriate action is taken to achieve accountability, and that all personnel are protected from retaliation for reporting misconduct or cooperating with an investigation.

-- UN Women legal framework for addressing non-compliance with UN standards of conduct
+- UN Women legal policy for addressing non-compliance with UN standards of conduct

 - UN Women protection against retaliation policy